jtanderson2/azure-network-lab-building-blocks/vnet-subnet-nsg-vm/README.md

 # VNET / Subnet / NSG / VM

+## Overview

 A basic building block that will provision the following topology with az cli:

 ![](vnet-subnet-nsg-vm.png)